WaelFer/cine_quest/README.md

 ## User Experience (UX)
 The app features a dark-themed, cinematic interface.
 1.  **Browsing:** Users start on the Home tab.
-They can scroll through trending movies or tap the **Filter icon** to find specific genres (e.g., Sci-Fi from 2023).
+They can scroll through trending movies or tap the **Filter icon** to find specific genres.
-2.  **Searching:** The Search tab offers a "Type-to-Search" experience where high-rated results appear instantly without needing to press enter.
+2.  **Searching:** The Search tab offers a "Type-to-Search" experience where high-rated results appear instantly.
 3.  **Details:** Tapping any movie card triggers a smooth transition to the Detail Screen.
+4.  **Trailers:** Users can tap **"Watch Trailer"** to instantly play the official HD trailer in a native video player without leaving the app.
-4.  **Saving:** On the Detail Screen, the "Add to Watchlist" button provides instant visual feedback and saves the selection.
+5.  **Saving:** The "Add to Watchlist" button provides instant visual feedback and saves the selection to disk.
-5.  **Reviewing:** The Watchlist tab displays all saved movies, which remain available even after restarting the app.
+6.  **Reviewing:** The Watchlist tab displays all saved movies, which remain available even after restarting the app.

 ## Technology Stack
 * **Framework:** Flutter & Dart